Antique Tuareg Manilla Currency/Slave Bracelet, North and West Africa (3145DHM)

 H: 3.125″ W: 3.125″ D: 0.75″ | FREE SHIPPING!

 This elegantly shaped horseshoe-shaped manilla from the Mali and Niger region is decorated with hammered and incised embellishments, designs, and decorative motifs unique to individual Tuareg tribes that have been passed on for generations.
 It is divided into distinct sections, each with detailed traditional etched linear designs, circular cutouts, diamonds, grooves and terminating in large rounded knot finials incised with layered triangles designs.
+Bracelets/anklets of this massive size were never worn as jewelry but were used as currency and to represent status.
 The patina shows its age, long use, and wear.
-It is in excellent condition despite the expected minor discoloration, a crack, and some oxidation consistent with age.
 It comes with a wood and metal stand.

 Description